About CitationNet

 What it does

-CitationNet looks each work up in the OpenAlex scholarly database, matched to its PubMed ID, then assembles the works around it into a single network.
+CitationNet looks each work up in the OpenAlex scholarly database — by its PubMed ID, its OpenAlex ID, or a title match — then assembles the works around it into a single network.
 How you search shapes what you get back:

 A single PubMed ID